 If diet and lifestyle changes fail to help, the next step in treatment usually involves osmotic laxatives.
 These draw water from the intestinal wall, thus increasing the volume of stool by three to five times.
 The pressure on the intestinal wall triggers peristalsis, or bowel movement.

-A wholly natural remedy is Donat Mg, a natural mineral water that has been clinically proven to improve digestion.
-Donat Mg is a natural osmotic laxative that does not cause tolerance and has no adverse effects.
+A wholly natural remedy is Donat, a natural mineral water that has been clinically proven to improve digestion.
+Donat is a natural osmotic laxative that does not cause tolerance and has no adverse effects.
 Since it works by osmosis, its only side effect can be soft stool or diarrhea.
 In this case, intake should be reduced to prevent the loss of fluids and electrolytes from the body.

-Along with a varied and balanced diet, adequate intake of fluid and physical activity, Donat Mg can greatly help in stimulating slow digestion and relieving constipation.
+Along with a varied and balanced diet, adequate intake of fluid and physical activity, Donat can greatly help in stimulating slow digestion and relieving constipation.